openAGI/tefla/docs/style_guide.md

 * The version of the API this represents (for example, r1.0, master, etc.)
 * The commit or version from which the documentation was generated
-* Where to get the latest documentation (that is, https://www.tensorflow.org)
+* Where to get the latest documentation (that is, https://openagi.github.io/tefla)
 * The Apache 2.0 license.

 ## Versions and branches

-[tensorflow.org](https://www.tensorflow.org), at root, shows documentation for the latest stable binary.
+[Tefla](https://openagi.github.io/tefla), at root, shows documentation for the latest stable binary.
 This is the documentation you should be reading if you are using `pip install tensorflow`.

-The default Tefla pip package is built from the stable branch `rX.X` in the [main TensorFlow repository](https://github.com/tensorflow/tensorflow/).
+The default Tefla pip package is built from the stable branch `rX.X` in the [main Tefla repository](https://github.com/openAGI/tefla/tree/master/tefla).

-In contrast, to quickly publish fixes, the docs on the site are built from the [`docs/master` branch](https://github.com/tensorflow/docs/blob/master/site/en/).
+In contrast, to quickly publish fixes, the docs on the site are built from the [`docs/master` branch](https://github.com/openAGI/tefla/tree/master).

 Old versions of the documentation are available in the `rX.X` branches.
 An "old-version" branch will only be created when the next version is released: When `r1.11` is released, we will create the `r1.10` branch.